Egypt designates Muslim Brotherhood as terrorist group

 The Brotherhood says it remains committed to peacefully resisting what it calls a bloody military coup against a freely elected leader.
 Its supporters are pressing a campaign of protest focused on university campuses.

-Anani said: "The only party that will benefit from this is the radical Islamists who will capitalise on the despair and disenchantment."
+Anani said: "The only party that will benefit from this is the radical Islamists who will capitalize on the despair and disenchantment."

 Some observers have drawn parallels with Algeria, where a civil war erupted in 1991 when the army aborted an experiment with democracy because the Islamists looked set to win.